Effective Home Remedies For Anal Fissure

 Dr. Arpit Verma, MBBS MD (Pharmacology)

-The remedies mentioned below help by giving relief from constipation.
-Relieving constipation will allow the fissure to heal and prevent worsening the condition by eliminating excessive pressure.3 Home remedies for fissures include the following.
+The remedies mentioned below may help relieve constipation, which will allow the fissure to heal and avoid worsening the condition by eliminating excessive pressure on the area4.
+Home remedies for fissures include the following.

-Exercising regularly is an effective self-help tip to manage constipation and, in turn, anal fissures.
-You can become more physically active by going out for a walk or run.
-You should aim for at least 150 minutes of physical exercise every week.3,4
+Regular exercise is an effective self-help tip to manage constipation.
+You can become more physically active by going out for a walk, yoga, or swimming5.
+According to WHO6, adults should aim for at least 150 minutes of physical exercise every week and children aged between 5 and 17 years should aim for at least 60 minutes of physical exercise every day.

 You should drink plenty of water to help avoid dehydration.
-Try to drink at least six to eight glasses of water every day.1,3 Drinking more water will help soften the stool and relieve constipation.
-This will alleviate the pain and muscle spasms around the anal region by reducing the pressure.5
+Drinking more water will help soften the stool and relieve constipation.
+This will help alleviate the pain and muscle spasms around the anal region by reducing the pressure on that area4.
+Try to drink at least eight to 10 glasses of water every day7.

 Constipation is the leading cause of anal fissures in adults.
 You can increase your daily fibre intake to soften the stool and relieve constipation.
-Involving foods rich in fibre such as fruits, vegetables, rice, and wholewheat bread will help in the healing of the fissures by eliminating the pressure that is caused due to constipation.
-Adults should consume 18 grams of fibre every day.4
+Eating foods rich in fibre, such as fruits, legumes, vegetables, and whole grains can ease constipation, reduce strain during bowel movements, and support fissure healing4.
+Adults should consume 25-30 grams of fibre every day8.

 Here are examples of foods with high fibre content.

-Sitz bath is nothing, but a warm water bath meant for healing or cleansing.
-Taking regular Sitz baths is a practical self-help remedy for anal fissures.
-A Sitz bath should be taken for at least 20 minutes two to three times a day.
-Sitz bath should be taken with warm water.
-The bath should only cover the hips and buttocks.1,7 You can take a sitz bath in your bathtub or with the help of a kit.
+Sitz bath is a warm water soak that helps repair a wound and clean the area.
+Taking regular Sitz baths can help provide relief from anal fissures.
+A Sitz bath should be taken with warm water for at least 15 minutes two to three times a day, with only the hips and buttocks submerged in the water2.
+You can use a bathtub or a Sitz bath kit.

-Don’t let the embarrassment or shame stop you from getting the necessary medical help.
-A doctor can help you with self-help measures that you can take to manage your symptoms.
-Getting proper treatment will give you symptomatic relief and reduce the chances of fissures coming back.
+Don’t let embarrassment or shame stop you from getting the necessary medical help for an anal fissure.
+A doctor can guide you on self-care measures and provide treatment to relieve your symptoms and reduce the chances of the fissure coming back.

-Anal fissures are painful tears in the anal lining that might bleed every time you pass a motion.
-Fissure is a common problem, more prevalent in children.
-Adults can also develop an anal fissure due to constipation.
-Anal fissures can make life difficult for people but making some lifestyle changes and following self-help tips can help you relieve the symptoms.
-Measures like drinking plenty of water and involving high fibre in your diet help by relieving constipation and giving the fissures a chance to heal on their own.
-If you feel you may have an anal fissure, you need medical help and treatment.
+Anal fissures are painful tears in the anal lining that may bleed when passing stools.
+Fissure is a common problem, especially in children, although adults can also develop an anal fissure due to constipation.
+Anal fissures can be uncomfortable, but lifestyle changes and simple self-care measures may help ease the symptoms.
+Drinking plenty of water and eating high-fibre diet can ease constipation, giving fissures a chance to heal on their own2.
+If you suspect you have an anal fissure, it is important to seek medical advice and treatment.

-Some remedies that you can follow at home to relieve anal fissures are increasing your fibre intake, increasing your fluid intake, regular exercise and taking a Sitz bath.
-Measures like high fibre intake, increasing hydration and exercising regularly will help you relieve constipation and get the fissure time to heal on its own.
-Doing a Sitz bath 2 to 3 times a day will clean the fissure and promote its healing.1,3–7
+Some remedies that you can follow at home to relieve anal fissures are increasing your fibre and fluid intake, regular exercise, and taking Sitz baths.
+High fibre intake, increasing hydration and exercising regularly may help you relieve constipation and give the fissure some time to heal on its own.
+Taking a Sitz bath 2 to 3 times a day will clean the fissure and promote its healing.

-Anal fissures, in most cases, don’t cause any serious diseases.
-However, in some cases, they might lead to an anal fistula (a tunnel is formed, joining the bowel to the anal opening), chronic anal fissure (formation of scar tissue at the fissure site) or anal stenosis (anal canal becomes narrowed).1
+Anal fissures, in most cases, usually don’t lead to any serious diseases.
+However, in some cases, they might lead to an anal fistula (a tunnel is formed between the bowel and the skin near the anal opening), chronic anal fissure (formation of scar tissue at the fissure site) or anal stenosis (anal canal becomes narrowed).
+It can also lead to submucous abscess or intersphincteric abscess.

 If you notice blood when passing a bowel movement, you should contact your healthcare provider.
-Also, if the bleeding is accompanied by the pain, you need to get medical help and get the necessary diagnosis.2
+Also, if the bleeding is accompanied by pain, you need to get medical help and get the necessary diagnosis.

-Yes, some anal fissures can heal on their own if you are able to avoid constipation and with proper self-care.
-Constipation, if not managed, can hinder the healing of fissures because the pressure from the bowel movement constantly damages the fissure site.1
+Yes, some anal fissures may heal on their own if you are able to avoid constipation and with proper self-care.
+Constipation, if not managed, can hinder the healing of fissures because the pressure from the bowel movement constantly damages the fissure site.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.